maciejkos/HDAFall2018/index.md

 (Are you sure R is installed?)

 1. Download installer from here: https://www.rstudio.com/products/rstudio/download/#download
-2. Install RStudio using the installer.
+2. Install RStudio using the installer
+3. Open RStudio

 ### Get the dataset
 Right-click on the below link, choose "Save file as" (or something similar), and save the file to Desktop: